dougbutner/web-4/README.md

 # Time-issued cryptocurrency (Time Tokens)

 Time tokens are distributed to users' wallets periodically as time passes.
+They woek with

 These tokens provide the user with an action.
 The action burns the token, which may cause some change in the state of a system, or minting of another token, or any other action.

 ## The Gears of Time Tokens